8 Tips on Composing Music for Advertising

 4. Select the right theme

 These companies are trying to sell something.
 In general, happy music sells.
-Think bright, poppy, bouncy, energetic, hopeful, creative.
+So, when composing music for advertising think bright, poppy, bouncy, energetic, hopeful, creative.
 Next time a Gap commercial comes on, have a listen to the tone with this in mind.

 5. Select a common genre